shapeoko/Docs/content/workarea.md

 * Divide the belt into thirds (one-third for the X-axis, two equal lengths for the two sides of the Y-axis)
 * Loop the belts into the belt anchors
 * Tighten one end of each belt
 * Use some technique which allows you to tension the other end of each belt and tighten it down.
-(One method is to tie a length of cord around the open end plate and the Allen wrench while the latter is inserted into the belt anchor bolt, add a block of wood or plastic as a fulcrum near the top of the Allen wrench, tie a screwdriver or other tool into the cord's knot, twist the tool in the knot while holding down on the Allen wrench, then tighten the belt anchor bolt.)

 The belts get routed through the belt clips by:

 1. Passing the belt **down** through the __back__ slot (closest to the screw).
 2. From the back slot, they go down, and then back **up** through the front slot.
 3. You only need about 12mm (1/2") of belting through the front slot to lock the loops together.
 4. Making sure the teeth mesh together will ensure a tight (slip free) fit.

 ![belt clip routing 1](belt-routing/62-so_wiring-061.jpg)